superstreamlabs/memphis.js/README.md

 ### Acknowledge a message

-Acknowledge a message indicates the Memphis server to not re-send the same message again to the same consumer / consumers group
+Acknowledge a message indicates the Memphis server to not re-send the same message again to the same consumer/consumers group

 ```js
 message.ack();